Understanding hip dysplasia in babies

 • Your baby’s legs are tight when you try to open them to change their nappy.

-• Your baby has uneven thighs.
+• Your baby has uneven skin folds on their thighs.

 • One of your baby’s legs appears shorter than the other.